European leaders renew support for Ukraine after Zelenskyy's stormy meeting with Trump

 From European leaders, "unwavering support" for Ukraine

-According to Starmer, he spoke to both Trump and Zelenskyy after the uncomfortable Oval Office meeting.
-His office at 10 Downing Street issued a statement that said Starmer "retains unwavering support for Ukraine, and is doing all he can to find a path forward to a lasting peace based on sovereignty and security for Ukraine."
+Speaking earlier on Saturday, Starmer said he spoke to both Trump and Zelenskyy after the uncomfortable Oval Office meeting.
+His office issued a statement that said Starmer "retains unwavering support for Ukraine, and is doing all he can to find a path forward to a lasting peace based on sovereignty and security for Ukraine."

-But one of his ministers, Douglas Alexander, called the fracas in the White House "deeply troubling and sobering," and Starmer's chief political opponent, Conservative party leader Kemi Badenoch, posted on social media "respectable diplomacy" was essential for peace, and that a "divided West only benefits Russia."
+But one of his ministers, Douglas Alexander, called the fracas in the White House "deeply troubling and sobering."
+Starmer's chief political opponent, Conservative party leader Kemi Badenoch, posted on social media that "respectable diplomacy" was essential for peace, and that a "divided West only benefits Russia."

 Europe's leaders will meet in London on Sunday, at Starmer's invitation, to discuss their next steps after the Oval Office episode in Washington.

-The European Union's most powerful leader, Commission President Ursula von der Leyen, told Zelenskyy online that his "dignity honors the bravery of the Ukrainian people," adding an encouragement that he "be strong, be brave, be fearless," and concluding "you are never alone."
+The European Union's most powerful leader, Commission President Ursula von der Leyen, told Zelenskyy in a message posted on social media on Friday that his "dignity honors the bravery of the Ukrainian people," adding an encouragement that he "be strong, be brave, be fearless," and concluding "you are never alone."

 Swedish Prime Minister Ulf Kristersson, whose country recently ended centuries of neutrality in the wake of Russia's invasion of Ukraine to join the NATO alliance, said Sweden stood with Ukraine, which was fighting for its own freedom, as well as Europe's.

 In Ukraine itself, the reaction was fast — and vociferous.
-One prominent Ukrainian politician, Mustafa Nayyem, who previously served under Zelenskyy, posted on social media that the Trump administration "doesn't just dislike us.
-They despise us …. as a country."
+One prominent Ukrainian politician, Mustafa Nayyem, who previously served under Zelenskyy, posted on social media that the Trump administration "doesn't just dislike Ukraine.
+They despise us."
 He said the U.S. leader's "contempt is deeper than indifference, and more dangerous than outright hostility."

 In one country bordering Ukraine, Poland, Prime Minister Donald Tusk who, as president of the European Council, regularly met with Trump during his first term, expressed support for Ukraine too.
 "Dear Ukrainian friends," he wrote on social media, addressing Zelenskyy and repeating the mantra, "you are not alone."